MrAhile/K8s-CKA/2-Workloads/secret.md

 2. Create a Secret named *credentials*, of type *generic*, from the file *private.txt*.
 Make sure the key under the *data* property of the secret is *creds*

-3. Create a Pod named *test*, with a single container based on the *alpine* image.
+3. Create a Pod named *test*, with a single container based on the *alpine* image and running the "sleep 3600" command.
 Make sure this Pod has access to the content of the Secret in the */secrets/credentials* folder in the container's filesystem

 4. Run a shell in the Pod's container and verify the content of the */secrets/credentials/creds*